 We’ve all had it at least once in our lives.
 That nagging rigidity in our necks makes all types of head movements hell and adversely affects our mood and daily lives.

-The neck, also called the cervical spine, is that part of our spinal column beginning from the base of the skull and going down to the shoulders.
+The neck, also called the cervical spine, is that part of our spinal column beginning from the base of the skull and goes down till the shoulders.

 It supports the full weight of the head and contains seven vertebrae and is surrounded by a rich network of blood vessels, nerves, muscles, and vital conduits such as the trachea and the esophagus.

 Why does it hurt?